gabriel-m-m/Ledger-Project/README.md

 about it, it can take a while before this is ever paid back.
 An application such as this could record these amounts so that the information regarding what is owed is easily accessible.

+### User Stories:

+- As a user, I want to be able to add names to the ledger
+- As a user, I want to be able to pay off someone (who I owe) an amount of money
+- As a user, I want to be able to set an amount of money owed to me by another person
+- As a user, I want to be able to see a summary of what is owed by which people
+- As a user, I want to be able to balance out the amounts owed
+(e.g. if P1 owes P2 $10, and P2 owes P1 $3, then P1 owes P2 $7)